Where to Go for Further Support

 Support Services in North Yorkshire

 In North Yorkshire there are a number of organisations you can contact to access further support for you and your child, below is a selection of the services you can go to for further support.
 For a more wider range of services please visit Services in North Yorkshire page or the Do You Some Help page for children and young people.

 All organisations who work with children and families are signed up to NYSCP’s Early Help Strategy.

 This means that organisations such as your child’s nursery, school, health visiting team, voluntary group may be able to offer you further support depending on yours and your child’s needs.

 You can access Early Help support by simply having a conversation with an organisation you already have contact with such as the nursery or school your child attends.
 For more information about Early Help in North Yorkshire visit the NYSCP Early Help page.

-North Yorkshire County Council (NYCC) provide a range of services such as children and family hubs, early education and childcare, the Early Help Service, Youth Justice, Children’s Social Care which can provide general through to more intensive support to help you safeguard your child depending on your needs.
+North Yorkshire Council (NYC) provide a range of services such as children and family hubs, early education and childcare, the Early Help Service, Youth Justice, Children’s Social Care which can provide general through to more intensive support to help you safeguard your child depending on your needs.

-Visit NYCC’s Children and Families page here for further information.
+Visit NYC’s Children and Families page here for further information.